 \section{Introduction}

 A convex function has the property that every stationary point is a global minimizer.
-This property extends to a more general class of functions, namely, invex functions.
-A differentiable function is invex if and only if every stationary point is a global minimizer.
-Thus, we can find a global minimizer by a simple gradient method.
-However, the equivalence implies that proving invexity is as difficult as proving that every stationary point is a global minimizer.
-Indeed, it is not straightforward to prove that a function is invex since the definition of an invex function involves an unknown function called a kernel function $\eta$.
+This property extends to a broader class of functions known as invex functions.
+However, verifying invexity is generally difficult, as its definition involves an unknown kernel function.

 Knowledge of a kernel function is important for practical applications.
-For example, the sum of invex functions is invex if they are invex with the common kernel function.
-Also, a constrained optimization problem is invex (every Karush--Kuhn--Tucker point is globally optimal) if the objective and constraint functions are invex with the common kernel function.
-Recently, an optimization algorithm for invex functions was introduced in \cite{barik23}.
-It uses a kernel function for the update scheme.
+For example, the sum of invex functions is invex if they are invex with a common kernel function, and a constrained optimization problem is invex (every Karush--Kuhn--Tucker point is globally optimal) if the objective and constraint functions are invex with a common kernel function \cite{mishra08}.
+Moreover, recent optimization algorithms for invex problems utilize kernel functions \cite{barik23}.

-Compared with theoretical studies, there are fewer works on concrete examples, explicit constructions of kernel functions, and methodologies for proving invexity.
-Indeed, research on invex functions has been criticized in \cite{zalinescu14} for producing too many abstract and sometimes ambiguous results, compared with their practical importance.
-In this paper, we address this gap between abstract theory and applications by studying kernel functions, developing systematic ways to prove invexity, and providing concrete examples of invex functions that appear in applications.
+Despite their importance, kernel functions for invex functions have received relatively limited attention in the literature, and systematic methods for proving invexity through kernel constructions remain scarce.
+It has also been pointed out that the theory of invexity is often rather abstract and accompanied by relatively few concrete examples and applications \cite{zalinescu14}.
+Motivated by applications involving nonsmooth invex functions, this paper studies kernel functions from a constructive viewpoint.
+Specifically, we develop explicit construction rules for kernel functions and establish a characterization of pseudoconvexity in terms of kernel functions.
+These results provide a useful framework for analyzing invex functions and some of their subclasses.
+More broadly, the structure of kernel functions may be used to characterize subclasses and structural properties of invex functions.